kayleyseow/CS-102/Chapter2Notes.md

 - A variable is a name for a place in storage
 - There are various types of data
 - We will start with numeric data
-- The twp main data types for numeric data are
+- The two main data types for numeric data are
   - int, for integer data
   - double, for data with decimal points